fico-xpress/xpress-community/README.md

 ### How to Contribute

 1. **Fork the repository** to your GitHub account:
-   - Go to the [GitHub page](https://github.com/fico-xpress/xpress-community) and click “Fork” in the top-right corner to create your own copy.
+   - Go to the [GitHub page](https://github.com/fico-xpress/xpress-community) and click “Fork” in the top-right corner to create your own copy

 2. **Clone your forked repository** to your local machine:
    ```bash